guanyueup/SAV_installer_package/ReadME.txt

 1.Before run sav you need install npcap first
 windows:
-installer package is in list
+The installation package is then compressed into the package

 Ubuntu/Debian:
 command: apt-get install libpcap0.8